jaranta/digra-latex-md/README.md

 	 conference: "1^st^ International Joint Conference of DiGRA and FDG"
 	 ---

+If you wish to anonymize the output, you can set the YAML-variable `anonymous` to `true`.
+That will withold the author name(s) from the start of the document.

-And end the document with
+End the document with

 	\theendnotes